Out-Of-State College Student Dies After Being Struck By Stray Bullet Outside Airbnb In Brooklyn

 Twenty-year-old Ethan Williams’ parents say he and his friends put their money together to visit New York City, specifically Brooklyn, a place they dreamed of seeing.

-They were sitting out on the stoop of a building in Bushwick shortly after 3 a.m. when shots were fired, hitting the Indianapolis college student.
+Williams and his friends were sitting out on the stoop outside their rented Airbnb apartment in Bushwick around 2:30 a.m. when shots were fired, hitting the Indianapolis college student.

 Crime scene tape and shell casings could be seen near Bushwick Avenue and Elder Street.